bbtimeline/grasscrm/README.md

  (7)In eclipse, go to Grass project, execute "ant deploy" to deploy project to jboss server, then start jboss server.
  (8)In browser, input URL:localhost:8080/grass, will open the login page, the default user name is "admin", password is empty, then you can login the Grass CRM system.

+ How to deploy grass crm to tomcat:
+ If you want to deploy grass crm to Tomcat, you need add jta.jar to this project, you can download jta.jar from http://www.java2s.com/Code/Jar/j/Downloadjtajar.htm, if you deploy grass crm to Jboss, needn't this jar.